ethereum-optimism/superchain-ops/runbooks/mcp-l1.md

 **In the case that you did not get a revert, verify everything did in fact work correctly by changing something that should trigger a revert.** For example, replace one of the 6 hardcoded EOAs with the zero address.

-Now scroll up in the terminal output and look the part that looks like this:
+Now scroll up in the terminal output and look at the part that looks like this:

 ![terminal-output](./img/mcp-l1-1.png)